EmulatedSeasons/emuos/kernel/std/README.txt

-a temporary(?) libc for the kernel
+some libc functions for the kernel

 code based off meaty skeleton from osdev.org

-todo: